KFTI: Establishment in Milford as KFKB

 In late 1929, Radio Digest magazine reported that: "The slogan of KFKB, 'The Sunshine Station in the Heart of the Nation', was contributed by a little shut-in, a poor crippled girl, who said that it was the friendly attitude of the station, and the good cheer brought to the homes of those who are forever crippled made her think that the station was a beacon of sunshine, and since the station is located within 12 miles of the geographical center of the United States, the 'heart of the nation' was appropriate."
 A few months later, the magazine proclaimed that, as a result of a contest it had held, KFKB was the "World's Most Popular Station".

 Despite KFKB's popularity, Brinkley's controversial medical practices brought scrutiny from both the medical profession and the Federal Radio Commission, which began a review whether the station's license should be renewed.
 Brinkley claimed that silencing his radio station would amount to prohibited government censorship.
 However, after three days of hearings in May 1930, the commission voted not to renew KFKB's operating authority.
 Of particular concern was Brinkley's daily "Medical Question Box" programs.
 The commissioners concluded "that the practice of a physician's prescribing treatment for a patient whom he has never seen, and bases his diagnosis upon what symptoms may be recited by the patient in a letter addressed to him, is inimical to the public health and safety, and for that reason is not in the public interest".

 KFKB was allowed to remain on the air while this ruling was being appealed through the courts.
 Brinkley used its airtime in an unsuccessful effort to be elected governor of Kansas in November 1930 via a write-in campaign.
 Finally, on February 2, 1931, the Court of Appeals of District of Columbia upheld the FRC's ruling denying the station's license renewal.
 Brinkley responded by establishing the first high-powered "border blaster" station, XER in Villa Acuña, Mexico, located just south of the U.S. border, with programming primarily aimed at an American audience.

 Acquisition by the Farmers and Bankers Life Insurance Company

 On February 20, 1931, the Farmers and Bankers Life Insurance Company was authorized to take over station operations, and the call sign was changed to KFBI on May 1, 1931.
 In 1932, studios were moved to Abilene, Kansas, although the transmitter site remained in Milford.
+Shortly after this remote studios were established in Salina, Kansas, on the second floor of the Fox-Watson Theatre.
+ABC News commentator Paul Harvey was hired to be "station manager" for these studios - a significant career move for the then-teenager.